Stopping Rules for Monte Carlo Methods of Martingale Difference Type: Numerical illustrations

+In what follows, we fix $\alpha=0.03$, $\beta=0.3$, and $\nu=6$ degrees of freedom.
 As we observe from Figure \ref{fig:variance_estimates}, after some initial fluctuations due to smaller batch sizes, the theoretical, conditional, and empirical variances exhibit similar behavior, with all those measures tracking each other closely.
 This validates the use of the empirical variance $v_2^2(t)$ in the stopping rule, as it succeeds in approximating the theoretical variance, not to mention the conditional variance, in the long run.

-We implement $\tau^b_{\epsilon,\delta}$ based on the empirical batch variance $v_2^2(t)$ as of \eqref{collection of taus}, as it can be readily available unlike the theoretical and conditional variances.
+We implement the empirical variance stopping rule $\tau^b_{\epsilon,\delta}$ based on the empirical batch variance $v_2^2(t)$ as of \eqref{collection of taus}, as it can be readily available unlike the theoretical and conditional variances.
 Here, we set $a(t) = 1/t$, which helps to compensate the severe underestimation of the empirical variance $v_2^2(t)$ during early batches, such as $v_2^2(1)\approx 0$ observed in Figure \ref{fig:variance_estimates}.
 The choice of $a(t)=1/t$ satisfies its theoretical requirement of monotonic vanishing and reduces the risk of premature stopping.